Electroblob77/Wizardry-Wiki/Wands.md

 Spells are bound to wands using an [[arcane workbench|Arcane-Workbench]], which also allows them to be charged and upgraded.
 Tomes of arcana upgrade a wand to the next tier, whereas special wand upgrades improve a particular aspect of the wand or the spells it casts.

 Wands may also be used to designate allies (see [[Ally Designation System|Ally-Designation-System]]), select minions' targets (see [[Minion Targeting|Minion-Targeting]]), dispel spirit animals, and remember locations for the [[transportation|Transportation]] and [[clairvoyance|Clairvoyance]] spells.

+## Progression
+As a wand is used, it gradually becomes better at channelling mana and grows in power.
+When this has happened a sufficient amount, the wand will be ready to upgrade to the next tier using a [[tome of arcana]].
+The progress of a wand towards the next tier is displayed in the arcane workbench by the blue-purple bar just below the mana display.
+Wands also change in appearance as they grow in power, becoming more vibrant in colour and, at higher tiers, growing and twisting into more complex shapes.